Solsynth/RoadSign/README.md

 4. Low Configuration
 5. Analytics and Metrics
 6. Integrate with CI/CD
-7. Web management panel (Work in progres for v2, available in v1)
+7. One-liner CLI
-8. One-liner CLI
+8. Open-source and free
-9. Open-source and free
+9. **Blazing fast ⚡**

-10. **Blazing fast ⚡**
+But, as we said, this isn't a reverse proxy.
+It's a http server.

-> [!IMPORTANT]
+So we didn't recommend you directly use it as a gateway to users, because it doesn't support all the features of http.
-> Currently roadsign haven't supported for server-side events.
-We are working on it.
+For example like doesn't support multiple site HTTPS, HTTP/2.0, HTTP/3 and Server-Side Events.

-> At the same time, we don't support HTTP/2.0, [here's](https://github.com/gofiber/fiber/issues/262) the reason
+You can use RoadSign behind a reverse proxy like caddy, and let it handle the HTTP/2.0, HTTP/3 and all the other cutting-edge stuff.

 ### How fast is it?

-We use roadsign and nginx to host a same static file, and test them with [go-wrk](https://github.com/tsliwowicz/go-wrk).
+We use roadsign and nginx to host the same static file and test them with [go-wrk](https://github.com/tsliwowicz/go-wrk).
 Here's the result:

 |     **Software**      | Total Requests | Requests per Seconds | Transfer per Seconds |  Avg Time   | Fastest Time | Slowest Time | Errors Count |